Should you sell (or buy) a home now, or wait?

 What is that little bump in the middle?
 It’s called the mid-cycle slowdown, and it can be caused by one or more factors.
 Often the pent-up demand for housing during the previous recession has been met at this point in the cycle, temporarily slowing demand.
 However, factors outside of the housing market—like an increase in interest rates or a correction in the stock market—can also play a role in the slowdown.

 Now let’s do some math.
-Starting at the peak in 2006 and adding four years to get to the bottom of prices gets us to 2010.
+Starting at the peak in 2008 and adding four years to get to the bottom of prices gets us to 2012.
 That’s about when we started seeing home prices increase again.
 Add seven more years and… uh oh.
-That’s 2017.
-We appear to be due—maybe even overdue—for a mid-cycle slowdown.
+That’s 2019.
+We appear to be due for a mid-cycle slowdown relatively soon.
 And if you’re like me, you’ve heard plenty of stock market experts predicting an impending correction after hitting record highs.

 If our current cycle holds true to form (and we have to keep in mind that history does not require the cycle to repeat, even though we have solid evidence that it has many times), then it seems likely that a looming stock market correction would kick off a mid-course slowdown in the housing market.
 Prices would drop a little for a year or so and then recover before increasing to their eventual peak.